alanng10/PeninsularMalaysia/Docue/a.md

 Third letter "n" refers to instance of effect unit.
 Fourth letter "h" refers to instance of host.
 Fifth letter "a" refers to instance of host any.

+First letter refers to civil that is applicable to all in the do civil network.
+Second letter refers to any network effect.
+Third letter refers to any unit of the effect.